Updated on August 21, 2025.

 It has a lot to do with red meat’s saturated fat content.
 A 3.5-ounce serving of 85 percent-lean ground beef has about 7 grams of saturated fat, or roughly a third of the daily recommended limit.
 A 1/2 cup of pinto beans, however, contains only 1 gram of total fat.
 Pinto beans also contain fewer calories and more fiber, both of which can contribute to a healthy weight.

-Better weight management: Obesity is a risk factor for heart disease, stroke, high cholesterol, type 2 diabetes, and some types of cancer, among other health conditions.
-Lowering your body mass index (BMI) can reduce the risk of many of these diseases.
+Obesity is a risk factor for heart disease, stroke, high cholesterol, type 2 diabetes, and some types of cancer, among other health conditions.
+Your body mass index (BMI) is a rough measurement of body fat based on height and weight.
+Lowering your BMI can reduce the risk of many of these diseases.

-Lower diabetes risk: Due to its nutrient content and its effect on curbing weight gain, eating a plant-based diet can help prevent type 2 diabetes.
-In fact, a 2019 systematic review and meta-analysis published in JAMA Internal Medicine found that focusing on fruits, vegetables, whole grains, legumes, and nuts was linked to a lower risk even after adjusting for BMI.
+Due to its nutrient content and its effect on curbing weight gain, eating a plant-based diet can help prevent type 2 diabetes.
+In fact, a 2024 review published in the journal Nutrients found that eating patterns focusing on produce, whole grains, and other plant-based foods were linked to a lower risk of the disease, partly due to their protective effects against obesity.

 Optimize plant-based eating

 Remember: Not all meatless meals are healthy, and switching to a plant-based diet can take preparation and adaptation.
-For starters, it’s key to remember the recommended daily values of certain foods—it’s a wise idea to consume 2 cups of fruit, 2 1/2 cups of vegetables, and 3 1/2 ounces of protein each day.
+It’s important to remember the recommended daily values of certain foods.
+Experts advise that health adults eat the following each day:

 If you’re vegan and avoid dairy, you can get your protein, calcium, and other vital nutrients in other ways.
 Here are a few swaps to get you started: